dorktype/LICE/README.md

 ### Statements
-Lice supports most of the statements in C, including: `if, for, while, do, break, continue` and `return`.
-Lice still lacks support for switch statements and a few other things.
+Lice supports most of the statements in C, including: `if, for, while, do, break, continue, switch, case, default` and `return`.

 ### Operators
 Lice supports all the standard operators which includes